-Port number Protocol Connections to Purpose 80 НТТР Management Server service Authentication 443 HTTPS Management Server service Authentication of basic users.
+Port number Protocol Connections to Purpose 80 HTTP API Gateway and Management Server service Authentication and other APIs in the API Gateway.
+443 HTTPS API Gateway and Management Server service Authentication of basic users when encryption is enabled and other APIs in the API Gateway.
 443 HTTPS Milestone Systems A/S (doc.milestonesys.com at 52.178.114.226) Management Client and Smart Client occasionally check if the online help is available by accessing the help URL.

-Port number Protocol Connections to Purpose

-7563 TCP Recording Server service Retrieving video and audio streams, PTZ commands.

-22331 TCP Event Server service Alarms.
+7563 ТСР Recording Server service Retrieving video and audio streams, PTZ commands.
+22331 ТСР Event Server service Alarms.